linux-chenxing/linux-chenxing.org/index.md

 from the SoCs made by Alpha Imaging Technology which was merged into MStar at some point.

+## FAQ

+- Q: Is there an IRC, discord or something for discussion?
+- A: Please use githubs [dicussion feature](https://github.com/linux-chenxing/linux-chenxing.org/discussions) for now.

 # Porting Progress Matrix

 ## u-boot